Board of Directors

 Program Director, Clinical Services

-Olga Polites graduated from Loyola College in Maryland, where she earned her Bachelor of Arts degree in Speech Pathology.
+Olga Polites graduated from Loyola College in Maryland and earned her Bachelor of Arts degree in Speech Pathology.
 She began her career working for the Baltimore City Public School System.
-In 1983 Olga joined the staff at The Hearing and Speech Agency, where she has worked for 29 years.
+In 1983 Olga joined the staff at The Hearing and Speech Agency.

 Olga began as a speech-language pathologist in Gateway School, and she then transferred to the Clinical Program where she worked at the Agency’s Scottish Rite Center.
-Since then, she was promoted to Director of the Clinical Services Program, where she is responsible for all audiology, speech-language pathology and occupational therapy services.
+Since then, she was promoted to Director of the Clinical Services Program and is responsible for all audiology, speech-language pathology and occupational therapy services.

 Olga and her staff have developed the following programs: The Center for Fluency Enhancement, The Auditory-Oral Program, Maryland Keys to Communication, The Parent Resource Center for parents of children newly identified with hearing loss and the Cochlear Implant Lending Library for professionals working with children who are deaf or hard of hearing.